Mac mini vs. iMac vs. Mac Pro: Which Apple desktop should you get?

 On Fusion Drive, frequently used files are kept on flash, while stuff that's only touched occasionally stays on the hard drive.
 Pure flash storage yields the best performance, but it's expensive.
 Fusion Drive offers better performance than a regular hard drive, but still offers gobs of space.

-All iMacs except the entry $1,299 model incorporate discrete graphics processors, for better performance for gaming, graphics applications, video editing and more.
+All iMacs except the $1,099 and $1,299 models incorporate discrete graphics processors, for better performance for gaming, graphics applications, video editing and more.
 But even the entry model is no slouch - it uses Iris Pro graphics.
 While Intel integrated graphics processors haven't been much to write home about in the past, Iris Pro is a bit of a different situation.

 Iris Pro, introduced on higher-end Haswell processors, incorporates 128 MB of embedded RAM (eDRAM) that helps to reduce bottlenecking issues associated with integrated graphics processors.
 The net result is that the base-model 21.5-inch iMac distinctly outperforms its discrete processor-equipped predecessor.

 Besides user-accessible RAM, the 27-inch Macs have more real estate inside, so you can customize them with up to 3 TB of internal storage (regular SATA hard drive or Fusion Drive) or 1 TB of flash storage; you can also equip them with up to 32 GB of RAM.
 The higher-end 21.5 and 27-inch iMacs can be configured with even faster processors, and the high-end 27-inch can also be configured with a faster graphics processor.
 A murdered-out 27-inch iMac, fully loaded with fastest CPU, graphics, gobs of RAM and flash storage tips the scale at $3,949.
 Sure, it's a lot of money.
 But it's also ferociously fast.

 But if you want fast fast, let's have a look at the Mac Pro.